doomymike/NullPath/README.md

 - Arc is generated naturally by gravity, so affectGravity boolean is used to dictate linear or non-linear motion

 ^May be further customized

+Notes:
+- Bomb has no explode method (checked for when stage places the item)